 Raquel decided to attend hair school and trained to become a fully qualified hair stylist.
 She took this further by enrolling at the world renowed DevaCurl Academy in New York, USA and gaining the ‘Deva Inspired Curl Stylist’ qualification.
 It was at the DevaCurl Academy where Raquel enriched her skill of working with curly hair by adopting the dry curl by curl cutting & pintura highlighting methods.
 Raquel also underwent the DevaCurl ‘Art of Texture’ speciality course for highly textured & super curly hair.
-This enabled Raquel with the skills to work with all textures – from the loosest waves to the tightest curl.
+This enabled Raquel with the skills to work with all textures and specialise in mixed race curly hair salons – from the loosest waves to the tightest curl.

 For more resources about teaching your children to love their curly hair, read on…